 Since we don’t need the skylight to aid to the interior lighting as the area is modest.

 We want more detailed interior lighting with better contrast than the exterior while enabling the skylight’s raytraced shadows.
-It serves as a nice starting point for the interior lighting.
+It serves as a nice starting point for the interior lighting in Unreal Engine.

 To bring light inside, place some rect lights on the windshield, ceiling, and side windows, and resize and rotate the lights as desired.
 By searching for “specular” and reducing it in the rect light’s detail panel, you can select to minimize or erase the reflection cast from specific light.